alexandra-jacobs/alexandra-jacobs/README.md

 # About Me
-I grew up in Indiana about 45 minutes south of Chicago and moved out to Denver, CO in 2021 for my position at MAXAR.
+Hi!
+You can call me Alex or Alexandra whichever you prefer.
+Here is some non GIS-related information about me: I grew up in Indiana about 45 minutes south of Chicago and moved out to Denver, CO in July 2021.
 I love snowboarding, hiking, bouldering, climbing, volleyball... pretty much any outdoor activity so Colorado has been a perfect fit for me!
 I am also an avid oil painter.
 If you'd like to see my paitnings you can [click here to visit my art instagram!](https://www.instagram.com/oily.alex/?hl=en)